*Updated June 5, 2023

 So, how do you carry out these on-page and off-page SEO tactics without wanting to pull your hair out?
 Luckily, there are SEO strategies that can help you stay on track and fulfill Google’s ranking guidelines.

 Keywords are central to SEO.
 They’re the linchpin that solidifies your content with the needs of your prospective customers.

-Good keyword research involves starting off with the right groundwork such as:
+Good keyword research involves starting with the right groundwork, such as:

-Fleshing out target personas.
+- Fleshing out target personas.
 In other words, who are you trying to talk to and nurture?
-Personas will help you gain a better focus on the keywords and content you should pursue.
+Personas help you gain a better focus on the keywords and content you should pursue.

-Gathering keyword, site, and sales data.
-Understanding how your site has performed in the past, the current keywords you’re ranking for, and the types of products/services that are popular, can provide the right direction on the terms you should target.
-Moreover, it can help you gauge where in the buying journey you need to provide more attention to.
+- Gathering keyword, site, and sales data.
+Understanding how your site has performed in the past, the current keywords you’re ranking for, and the types of products/services that are popular provide direction on the terms you should target.
+Moreover, it can help you gauge where in the buying journey you need to provide more attention.

 Once you have the relevant information, you can use tools like Google Trends and Keyword Generator to help you come up with keywords.
 These tools can also offer insight into how competitive these terms are.